Empress Xiaoyichun

 Empress Xiaoyichun (23 October 1727 – 28 February 1775), of the Manchu Bordered Yellow Banner Weigiya clan, was an imperial consort of the Qing dynasty.
-She was the favored concubine of the Qianlong Emperor, with whom she conceived seven children.
+She was one of the most favored consorts of the Qianlong Emperor, with whom she conceived seven children.

 Life

 Family background

 Empress Xiaoyichun's personal name was not recorded in history.
 She was a Han Chinese Booi Aha of the Bordered Yellow Banner by birth.